 - Audio recording devices or video cameras

-- Large electronic devices such as laptops and iPads
+- Large electronic devices, including laptops and iPads

 - Plastic bottles over 600ml in size